geomatupen/solaroly-web/README.md

 #### 7.4.2 Thermal Mosaic Builder
 - `backend/pvrt/dataops/mosaic_from_colmap.py` can optionally re-project raw thermal frames onto a flat plane using the COLMAP poses you uploaded, producing radiometrically faithful mosaics (`mosaic.tif`).
 - The resulting mosaic tiles plus `images.geojson` entries allow you to review COLMAP-derived mosaics separately from the orthophoto pipeline (which never calls COLMAP).
+This workflow assumes you have the DJI SDK installed so radiometric frames can be decoded.
 - If you only need per-frame inference, skip this workflow entirely—nothing else in the system depends on the mosaic artifacts.

 ### 7.5 Frontend Highlights